reidMaks/view_assist_integration_uk/README.md

 # Help

 Need help?
-Hop on our Discord channel and we'll give you a boost!
+Check our [View Assist Wiki](https://dinki.github.io/View-Assist/) for the most up-to-date documentation.
+You can also hop on our [View Assist Discord Server](https://discord.gg/3WXXfGAf8T) and we'll give you a boost!